jjermann/dicedensity/README.md

 * **`d.arithMult(n)`**
 Gives the density `d + ... + d` (`n` times) in case `n` is a nonnegative integer.
+Mathematically speaking arithmetical multiplication by integers is distributive with respect to addition of densities.
 It is also possible use a density `secondDensity` with nonnegative integer outcomes as an argument.
 In this case the resulting density corresponds to first rolling `secondDensity` and then rolling that many `d`.
+In this case the arithmetical multiplication is no longer distributive.

   Example:
   ```python3